 If you experience hip pain, you might be a candidate for joint replacement.
 Common causes of replacement include:

 I Think My Joint Is Loose:

-If you have an implanted hip joint and it does become loose, Dr. Pruis says there are a few things you need to do: "first thing you need to do is find out why the first replacement failed, many reasons for that, can be malpositioning, loosening of components, infection is a real common problem... before you can formulate a treatment plan you need to find out the exact reason that it failed in the first place".
+If you have an implanted hip joint and it does become loose, Dr. Pruis says there are a few things you need to do: "The first thing you need to do is find out why the first replacement failed.
+There are many reasons for that, [including] malpositioning [and] loosening of components.
+Infection is a real common problem.
+Before you can formulate a treatment plan, you need to find out the exact reason that it failed in the first place."